WATonomous/slurm-gha/README.md

 # TODO
 - Use docker and custom image for actions runner [done]
-- Make sure the image is cached
+- Need to track if the runner for a job has been allocated [done]
+- Add logic to check if script succeeded or failed [done]
+	- remove job id from allocated jobs
-- Set up custom cpu/mem for different sized jobs
+- Set up custom cpu/mem for different sized jobs [done]
 	- What should these be based off of? https://github.com/WATonomous/infra-config/blob/b604376f4ee9fa3336b11dc084ba90b962ec7ee1/kubernetes/github-arc/get-config.py#L120-L142
+- Look into removing the building step
+	- check if the image has already been built and that the source git repo hasn't changed
 - Use secrets for the token
 - Get access token
 - Use for more repos
 	- modify to get the repo name dynamically
-- Need to track if the runner for a job has been allocated [done]
 - Look into security of passing tokens to scripts
 - Testing
+- Make sure the image is cached

 # Issues
+- If script needs to be restart and runners are being built, the script will allocate new runners once its back up

 # Potential issue:
 - job1 requires label1, label2